-What did he know?
-Canada's national secrets case

-Cameron Ortis: What we know so far about the national security case
+Cameron Ortis: What to know about the national security trial

-The arrest of a senior Canadian intelligence official on allegations of stealing classified materials has shaken the international intelligence community.
+The trial for a civilian member of Canada's national police force accused of leaking top-secret intelligence began on Tuesday with jury selection.

+Cameron Ortis was arrested four years ago in a case that shook the international intelligence community.

-Cameron Ortis, a civilian member of Canada's national police force, had access to intelligence from Canada's global allies and has been charged with a number of offences under the country's national security laws.
+Mr Ortis, who had access in his role to highly sensitive domestic and foreign intelligence, has been charged with a number of offences under the country's national security laws.

-With Mr Ortis due to appear in court on Friday, here's what we know about the case.
+It has the potential to be a precedent-setting trial, and experts say the outcome may determine how Canada prosecutes espionage cases in the future.

+He pleaded not guilty on Tuesday to the six charges he is facing, according to Canadian media reports

-Who is he?
+Who is Cameron Ortis?

-Cameron Ortis, 47, began working with the Royal Canadian Mounted Police in 2007 as a civilian member of the force, and in that time held positions in national security criminal investigations and in operations research.
+Mr Ortis, 51, began working with the Royal Canadian Mounted Police in 2007 as a civilian member of the force, and in that time held positions in national security criminal investigations and in operations research.

 At the time of his arrest, he was the director general of the law enforcement agency's National Intelligence Coordination Centre, and held a high-level security clearance.